b3rt1ng/LookFor/README.md

 - Search recursively in directories
 - Highlight search results with colors
 - Handle files that may not be readable (with an option to hide error messages, --noshow to hide those)
+- You can use the -r argument to find an additional regex

 ## Installation